Developing a rhythm and culture of prayer

 A Rhythm of Prayer

-Each day, we seek to spend time with God, connecting with Him and asking for His involvement in our lives.
+In the first hour of the day, we seek to spend time with God, connecting with Him and asking for His involvement in our lives.

-Each week we pray as a church, seeking God’s will for our community and lifting one another up in prayer.
+On the first day of the week we pray as a church, seeking God’s will for our community and lifting one another up in prayer.

 Each year we dedicate seasons for prayer and spend time praying together for God's kingdom to come on earth.